 Students in a combined program will remain undergraduates until they apply for graduation or submit a request to the Graduate School to have their classification changed from undergraduate to graduate.
 Students must have completed a minimum of 124 hours to be classified as a graduate student (note: this change in classification may affect eligibility for financial aid).
 Students MUST receive their bachelor's degree prior to completing their master's degree.
 Upon receiving the bachelor's, students will automatically be classified as graduate students. (undergraduate and graduate hours combined).
 Students may receive their Bachelor's degree prior to completing their Master’s degree.
 Upon receiving the Bachelor's degree, students will automatically be classified as graduate level students.

-Regular time-limits for completing the master’s degree apply to students in a combined program (see the Graduate School Handbook for more information).
+Regular time-limits for completing the master’s degree apply to students in a combined program (see the University Policy Library for more information).

-Must have 3.25 GPA and 64 credit hours to begin graduate level coursework
+Must have 3.25 GPA and reached junior or senior ranking to begin graduate level coursework.

 501 E. High Street

 4200 N. University Blvd.